Hamed18/Hamed18/README.md

 ### 💡 About Me

 I'm a Computer Science & Engineering graduate from Bangladesh, building production software at the intersection of full-stack engineering and applied AI/ML.
-My background spans LLM-powered applications, computer vision, and applied signal processing for real-world products.
+My background spans software development, LLM-powered applications, computer vision, NLP and applied signal processing for real-world products.

 I care about AI that's not just a demo — models and agents that are tested, validated, and shipped responsibly into systems people actually rely on.